COVID-19 Basic Patient Information (Updated 1/18/21 4:59pm)

 - We are screening every patient that comes into the Emergency Department (ED) at all three hospital campuses.
 The screening consists of a temperature check and questionnaire.

-- Cafeteria restrictions – Food and nutritional services are available for employee and patient use only.
+- Cafeteria restrictions – Food and nutritional services are available for employees, patients, and patient visitors only.

-- The gift shops at Galion and Bucyrus Hospitals are closed.
+- The gift shops at Galion and Bucyrus Hospitals are temporarily closed.

-- Vendor restrictions – We are only allowing necessary surgical representatives in our facilities.
+- Vendor restrictions – We are only allowing necessary preapproved vendors in our facilities.